-Young people: If you are being bullied during the Youth Adventure Trust programmes, or by someone associated with YAT outside of the programme, please tell your Programme Manager, or any other YAT staff member, straight away.
+Young people: If you are being bullied during the Youth Adventure Trust programmes, or by someone associated with YAT outside of the programme, please tell your Programme or Mentoring Manager, or any other YAT staff member, straight away.
 All their contact details are in Appendix 1.
 If you are worried about anything else, please also let them know, including if you are experiencing bullying that's nothing to do with the Youth Adventure Trust - we will help you wherever we can.

-Parents/carers: If you have any concerns related to bullying or anything else on the YAT programmes, please contact your child's Programme Manager and report it straight away.
-In their absence or if you prefer, you can contact any other YAT staff member or the Designated Safeguarding Lead - contact details in Appendix 1.
+Parents/carers: If you have any concerns related to bullying or anything else on the YAT programmes, please contact your child's Programme or Mentoring Manager and report it straight away.

+In their absence or if you prefer, you can contact any other YAT staff member or the YAT Designated Safeguarding Lead - contact details in Appendix 1.

-YAT Volunteers/staff/anyone else: If you have any concerns about bullying or anything else on the YAT programmes, please report it straight away to the relevant Programme Manager or Mentoring Manager and to your YAT line manager where relevant.
+YAT Volunteers/staff/anyone else: If you have any concerns about bullying or anything else on the YAT programmes, please report it straight away to the relevant Programme or Mentoring Manager and to your YAT line manager where relevant.
 In their absence or if you prefer, you should contact the YAT Designated Safeguarding Lead who is the Director of Programmes and Development - contact details in Appendix 1.
-Volunteers and staff should also complete the relevant Welfare Concern Form outlining the concern (available from your line manager), and pass this onto your line manager.
+Volunteers should also complete a (Volunteer) Welfare Concern Form outlining the concern (available from your line manager), and pass this onto your line manager, and YAT staff should log any concerns on My Concern where it will be triaged and actioned.